jmcouillard/s3-backup/README.md

 Once installed, connect to your webserver through SSH, go to the location where you've installed the script and launch the script using:

 `sh backup.sh`

+You could also trigger the shell-script as a cron-job, but I prefer using as an [Alfred](http://www.alfredapp.com/) task.

+## Required file structure

 The current version of the script is deigned to be used with Mediatemple DV Managed 4 server, so the folder structure needs to be the following: